mbknor/ddslConfigWriter/README.md

 How does it work?
 ===========

-ddslConfigWriter monitors [DDSL](https://github.com/mbknor/ddsl) for a specific service and (re)writes nginex-config (or any other reverse proxy) when the list of online services changes.
+ddslConfigWriter monitors [DDSL](https://github.com/mbknor/ddsl) for a specific service and (re)writes nginx-config (or any other reverse proxy) when the list of online services changes.
 Then it triggers reloading of the configuration.

 It reads configuration from [config.properties](https://github.com/mbknor/ddslConfigWriter/blob/master/config.properties)